Maritime fur trade: Northwest Coast

 Negative effects of the coast trade on the Native peoples of the Northwest included waves of epidemic disease, smallpox worst of all.
 Other health problems included the spread of alcoholism, tuberculosis, venereal diseases including syphilis, and sterility.
 The coast trade also promoted and enhanced the pre-existing system of Native slavery and Native slave trading.
 The overall number of slaves increased, as did their distribution and exploitation.
 Despite these negative effects, the Northwest Coast Natives were at first largely spared the additional effects that would have come had there been more permanent posts, political administration, missionizing, and colonization.
 The early traders were mostly seasonal visitors and the later HBC posts were few and small.
 Missionization and direct colonial rule over the coastal Natives did not begin in earnest until the middle-to-late 19th century.
 During the early 19th century, Native culture not only survived but flourished.

 The maritime trade also brought changes to the Natives' traditional seasonal migration patterns and settlement locations.
 The coastal people were "cosmopolitanized", that is, they were incorporated into a global market economy.
 At first, their main export was furs, later supplemented and replaced by salmon, lumber, and artwork.
-By the late 19th century the Northwest Coast was famous for its distinctive arts and crafts, especially large works like totem poles.
+By the late 19th century the region was famous for its distinctive Northwest Coast art, especially large works like totem poles.
 The Natives imported many Western goods and soon became dependent on many, such as firearms and metal tools.
 Textiles became a vital trade item during the early maritime fur trade era.
 The value of furs caused a shift in Native dress from furs to textiles, which was reinforced by the general depletion of fur animals.
 Firearms had both positive and negative effects.
 They made hunting much more efficient but also made warfare much more deadly.